-Whether you’re running an online business, showcasing your professional portfolio, or simply blogging about your life, learning how to create a forum website can be a successful way to attract more readers and boost visitor engagement.
+Whether you’re running an online business, showcasing your professional portfolio, or simply blogging about your life, learning how to start a forum website can be a successful way to attract more readers and boost visitor engagement.

 From the earliest days of the World Wide Web and the even earlier days of physically posting your message in a designated area, bulletin boards have offered a popular way to spread information and communicate with others who share your interests.
 Even better, online communities lead to increased sales, lead opportunities, SEO, overall traffic, and customer retention, with 90% of forum owners saying that user submissions help improve products and services, as well.

 Now, millions of internet users around the world use online forums to discuss politics, sports, parenting tips, and the latest celebrity meme.
 Learn how to easily leverage message boards to drive traffic and revenue by reading through our three-step guide and software reviews below.

 Even though discussion forums are some of the earliest web technologies developed, the communication method and online communities still power a variety of well-known brands across multiple industries and interests.
 Forums on Reddit, the world’s fifth most-visited website, accounts for 21 billion page views each month across more than 130,000 active communities.

 Without strong technology behind your forum, the increased traffic and interactions increase the risk of slow page loads, downtime, or compromised accounts.
 As soon as you decide to create a forum website from scratch, examine the various ingredients to find the perfect mix of speed, security, and scalability — starting with your site’s web hosting plan.